frederic-perez/AmE-dictionary/data/dictionary.md

 __go to bed with the chickens__ _idiom_ To go to bed very early.
 __go to Canossa__ _idiom_ To become or make oneself humble; to do a penance or seek absolution for some wrong.
 __go to great lengths__ _idiom_
+__go to hell in a handcart__ _idiom_ To be in an extremely and increasingly bad or ruinous condition; to be on the inevitable path to utter failure or ruin.
 __go to the dogs__
 __go to the mattresses__ _idiom_ To enter into or prepare for a lengthy war, battle, or conflict; to adopt a combative or warlike position.
 While the true origin is uncertain, the phrase was popularized in English by _The Godfather_ novel and films, where it referred to warring mafia families housing their soldiers in small, secure apartments to await orders.
 __go to the wire__